EV Chargers and Installation | Which? Trusted Trader

 +

-These include ordering the charge point, which is dispatched as soon as you order, completing the remote site survey, and completing the DNO notification (which can sometimes lead to delays) - once these steps are done, we can offer you an installation date.
+Key steps we must complete before giving you a firm date include ordering the charge point, which is ordered as soon as you pay, completing the remote site survey, and completing the DNO notification (which can sometimes lead to delays if your DNO wants to carry out works).

 We think this is a fairer and more transparent way of doing things, rather than making false promises about a date at the start and having to change this later.